StefanMutafov/Arduino_AutonomousCar/README.md

-Software for a custom Autonomous car with several features:
+Software for a custom Autonomous car based on the Arduino platform and C++ with several features:
 -Line following using PID
 -Obstacle detection
 -Hill overcome